stephyangeles/Gradient_Descent/README.md

 This educational material is provided for learning purposes.
 Feel free to use and adapt for educational use.

-## 🙏 Acknowledgments

-This project was created to make gradient descent accessible to Spanish and English speaking students.
-The implementations are designed for educational clarity rather than production efficiency.

 ---

-**🎉 ¡Proyecto Educativo Completado! / Educational Project Completed!**

-*¡Felicitaciones por completar este viaje educativo integral a través del descenso del gradiente!
-Este README y notebook te proporcionan una base sólida para entender y aplicar uno de los algoritmos más importantes en inteligencia artificial.*

-*Congratulations on completing this comprehensive educational journey through gradient descent!
-This README and notebook provide you with a solid foundation for understanding and applying one of the most important algorithms in artificial intelligence.*

 **🧠 Continúa aprendiendo, experimentando y construyendo el futuro de la IA!**
 *Keep learning, experimenting, and building the future of AI!*